alex-trofimova/short-track-next-gen/1-js-basics-3/training-tasks/js-mapping-tasks.md

 ## Task 1 (Filtering)

 Write a general function `_filterByDataBy(arr, pred)`, that filters an `arr` array of data by some `pred` predicate function.
-Implement this function with such arguments that output is an array of just data with `name` property which 1) doesn't contain the word 'County' 2)consists of **three** words).
+Implement this function with such arguments that output is an array of just data with `name` property which a) doesn't contain the word 'County' b) consists of **three** words).
 Use mocked data from ???

 ***
 ## Task 2 (Pipe filtering)

-Implement previous task but provide filtering by both criteria 1) & 2) in one function.
+Implement previous task but provide filtering by both criteria a) & b) in one pipe.

 ***
 ## Task 3 (Picking based on carrying)